 Step 1: Be honest about your situation.
-The need to be honest in this situation is twofold: be straightforward with yourself and with your insurance agent.
+Be straightforward with yourself and with your insurance agent.

 Secondly, be honest with your insurer.
-Don’t try and sugar coat your driving record.
-They will find out, and if you give false information, your quotes will be all wrong.
-If you are honest with the agent, they will be much more likely to help you figure out the situation for the best and help you out along the way.
+Don’t try to sugarcoat your driving record.
+They will find out, and if you give false information, your quotes will be inaccurate.
+If you are honest with the agent, they will be much more likely to help you out along the way.

 Step 2: Find a company that specializes in high-risk drivers.
-There are companies out there who offer special plans for those who have a poor driving record.
+There are companies out there that offer special plans for those who have a poor driving record.

-You’ll have better luck with a company like this who can fashion a plan to suit your needs rather than paying for a traditional plan that is trying to accommodate your driving record.
-You’ll end up paying more for a plan like this than if you didn’t have marks against your record, but it’ll be better for you overall.
+You’ll have better luck with a company like this, which can fashion a plan to suit your needs, rather than paying for a traditional plan with a carrier that is trying to accommodate your driving record.
+Of course, you’ll end up paying more for a plan with a company that specializes in high-risk drivers, but it’ll be better for you overall.

 Step 3: Search for discounts.
-With higher overall rates, you should find ways to reduce what you have to pay on the monthly premium.
+With higher overall rates, you should find ways to reduce what you have to pay for the monthly premium.

 You can try bundling your home and auto insurance to get a better rate.
-You can always search for some low mileage discounts.
-The less amount of driving you have to do, the less likely you are to have an accident, which means you are less of a risk so you get rewarded with better rates.
+You can also search for some low-mileage discounts.
+The less driving you do, the less likely you are to have an accident, which means you are less of a risk so you get rewarded with better rates.

-Step 4: Overhaul your insurances needs.
-A good way to save some money is by reducing the actual amount of coverage that you carry.
+Step 4: Overhaul your insurance needs.
+A good way to save some money is to reduce the actual amount of coverage that you carry.

-You could reduce your coverage down to liability coverage rather than comprehensive coverage as well.
-This will mean that you don’t have coverage on your car in an accident that is your fault, for example, but if your car is already paid off you may not really need this.
+You could reduce your coverage to liability only rather than carrying comprehensive coverage as well.
+This will mean that you won’t have coverage on your car in an accident that is your fault, for example, but if your car is already paid off, you may not really need comprehensive coverage.

-Step 5: Get drastic and downsize your car to free up cash.
+Step 5: Downsize your car to free up cash.
 If car insurance is difficult to afford, downsize your car if needed.

-This could free up some cash on both your car insurance bill by reducing the amount of coverage you need and on your actual car bill each month.
+This could free up some cash on both your car insurance bill — by reducing the amount of coverage you need — and your car bill each month.

 Getting car insurance with a bad driving record is more difficult than with a perfect record, but it is not impossible to do.
-You should be prepared for a higher bill and some other changes, but you can get insurance and not have it totally destroy your life or finances.
+You should be prepared for a higher bill and some other changes, but you can get insurance and not have it derail your finances.